PKU-Alignment/align-anything/docs/README.md

 sphinx-autobuild source source/_build/html
 ```

 The default port for deployment is `8000`.
-If the port has already beed used, you can switch it to another port, *i.e.,* `8080`, by passing the `--port` arguments:
+If the port has already n used, you can switch it to another port, *i.e.,* `8080`, by passing the `--port` arguments:

 ```bash
 sphinx-autobuild --port 8080 source source/_build/html